Albufeira Travel Guide

 Holiday activities

-While on holiday in Albufeira, relaxing on the golden beaches and in the warm, clear water is enough to content most vacationers, with about 23 beaches (some with Blue Flag status) in the area along a 19-mile (30km) stretch of coastline.
+While on holiday in Albufeira, relaxing on the golden beaches and in the warm, clear water is enough to content most holidaymakers, and there are about 23 beaches (some with Blue Flag status) in the area along a 19-mile (30km) stretch of coastline.
 Watersports of all sorts are on offer at the main beaches, from sailing and windsurfing to jet skiing.
 Golfers can try out the neat nine-hole Pine Cliffs course about three miles (5km) east of Albufeira at the Sheraton Algarve.

-Those with children will spend fun times at Zoo Marine in Guia, just a few miles away, with water slides, swimming pools, dolphin shows and an aquarium.
+Those with children will spend fun times at Zoo Marine in Guia, just a few miles away, as it has water slides, swimming pools, dolphin shows and an aquarium.
 Just wandering around the intriguing old town centre is a pleasant way to pass a day.
-Look out for interesting local landmarks like the Clock Tower at Rua Bernardino de Sousa, and the 18th century Parish Church on the Rua da Igreja Nova, built on the site of an earlier one that collapsed in the earthquake of 1755.
+Travellers should look out for interesting local landmarks such as the Clock Tower at Rua Bernardino de Sousa, and the 18th century Parish Church on the Rua da Igreja Nova, built on the site of an earlier one that collapsed in the earthquake of 1755.

 Any negatives?